MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 ---
-title: Get started with Surface Hub 3 on the Microsoft Teams Rooms on Windows experience
+title: What's new for Surface Hub 3
-description: Provides an overview of how to get started with Surface Hub 3 on the Microsoft Teams Rooms on Windows experience ms.reviewer: dpandre
+description: Highlights what's new for Surface Hub 3 including details about the Microsoft Teams Rooms on Windows experience ms.reviewer: dpandre
 manager: frankbu
 ms.prod: surface-hub